Andpatten/rpn-calculator/README.md

 # RPN Calculator

 This project will implement a simple, stack-based postfix calculator.
+This be only perform arithmetic operations.